How long do missed payment rates stay on my credit report?

 Boosting your credit score won’t happen overnight, and you’ll have to put in the hard work and be patient.
 But the benefits will be worth it in the end, as a good credit score is key to establishing a financially healthy future.

-So, while missed payments can stay on your credit file for up to six years, there are things you can do to both avoid future missed payments and boost your score in the meantime.
+While missed payments can stay on your credit file for up to six years, there are things you can do to both avoid future missed payments and boost your score in the meantime.
+The negative effects of late payments are long-lasting, but they’re not permanent.

 Icon showing mobile phone screen with application process